IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 !!! note "Please Note"
     If a folder named **ambient** is found on the microSD card, then Ambient Mode will be selected.
-This takes precedence over any other mode of operation below, regardless of any other folders present on the microSD card.
+This takes precedence over any other mode of operation below, regardless if any other folders are present on the microSD card.
+All four trigger inputs will behave the same in Ambient Mode.

 ### Triggered Mode